 Messrs.
-Cooper and Bergen have elected to participate in the Plan, which is also a non-qualified deferred compensation plan that allows the participants to defer receipt of all or a portion of their annual bonuses until future dates prescribed by the Plan.
+Cooper and Lousada have elected to participate in the Plan, which is also a non-qualified deferred compensation plan that allows the participants to defer receipt of all or a portion of their annual bonuses until future dates prescribed by the Plan.
 Our Compensation Committee adopted the Plan to, among other reasons, reinforce a partnership culture with our executives, by allowing them to participate in our short-term performance (in the form of annual free cash flow bonuses) and long-term performance (in the form of deferred compensation that is indexed to the value of our common stock and with grants of Profits Interests, as described below under "Long-Term Equity Incentives").
 We believe it is important for our executives and shareholders to be motivated to work together towards shared financial and operational goals.
 In addition, our Compensation Committee considered that the Plan offers our executives the opportunity for tax-efficient wealth management creation based on our performance.

-For the 2017 fiscal year, Messrs.
-Cooper and Bergen participated in the Plan with fixed percentages of free cash flow of 2.5% and 0.75%, respectively.
-The Company's free cash flow for the 2017 fiscal year for the Plan, including added investment amounts, was \$481 million.
-Accordingly, for fiscal year 2017, Messrs.
-Cooper and Bergen earned free cash flow bonuses under the Plan of \$12,025,000 and \$3,607,500, respectively.
-Because in fiscal year 2017, Mr. Cooper acquired the last of his deferred equity units using a portion of his 2016 fiscal year free cash flow bonus under the Plan, he was not entitled to defer any of his free cash flow bonus payable for the 2017 fiscal year and all of it will be paid to him in cash.
-Mr. Bergen elected to defer 100% of his free cash flow bonus earned from the 2017 fiscal year and, in doing so, to acquire equity interests representing shares of our common stock.
-However, in fiscal year 2018, Mr. Bergen will acquire the last his remaining deferred equity units under the Plan, and the remaining portion of his 2017 free cash flow bonus of \$2,425,997 will be paid to him in cash.
-The amounts to be paid in cash to Mr. Cooper and Mr. Bergen for the free cash flow bonus under the Plan for the 2017 fiscal year are set forth below under the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table.
+For the 2018 fiscal year, Messrs.
+Cooper and Lousada participated in the Plan with fixed percentages of free cash flow of 2.5% and 1.0%, respectively.
+The Company's free cash flow for the 2018 fiscal year for the Plan was \$373 million.
+Accordingly, for fiscal year 2018, Messrs.
+Cooper and Lousada earned free cash flow bonuses under the Plan of \$9,325,000 and \$3,730,000, respectively.
+Because in fiscal year 2017, Mr. Cooper acquired the last of his deferred equity units using a portion of his 2016 fiscal year free cash flow bonus under the Plan, he was not entitled to defer any of his free cash flow bonus payable for the 2018 fiscal year and all of it will be paid to him in cash.
+Mr. Lousada elected to defer 100% of his free cash flow bonus earned from the 2018 fiscal year and, in doing so, to acquire equity interests representing shares of our common stock.
+The amounts to be paid in cash to Mr. Cooper for his free cash flow bonus under the Plan for the 2018 fiscal year are set forth below under the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table.